 Your generosity supports the Living Spirit Centre offering ministries like shared services on special Sundays, Advent and Lent; caring for our building and property, and beautifying our space seasonally.

-Your generosity supports administration which provides our online presence, the weekly email, PowerPoints for Sundays, booking space, warm hospitality, and so much more.
+Your generosity supports office administration which provides our online presence, the weekly email, PowerPoints for Sundays, booking space, warm hospitality, and so much more.

 The invitation to re-engage with the Spirit of Eastside is essential if we want to continue and grow this ministry.
-As we have been hearing, we are behind, especially in envelope giving, that puts us in a forecasted deficit of $20-30,000 this year.
+As we have been hearing, we are behind financially, especially in envelope giving, that puts us in a forecasted deficit of $20-30,000 this year.
 This is partly because of the post-pandemic dis-engagement we are living through.
 This deficit will deplete the surplus funds we presently have and so we need a significant increase in commitment of giving for next year, if we want to continue what we are presently offering.
 If we do not, we need to consider which of the areas listed above are we going to get rid of or stop offering?
 That is the decision we may need to make.
 That is why this Stewardship campaign is so important.

-Jesus was wise and creative in his response to the challenges present to him by the Pharisees and Herodians.
+Jesus was wise and creative in his response to the challenges presented to him by the Pharisees and Herodians.
 Can we be wise and creative as we move forward in ministry together?
 We have stepped up when needed before and I believe we can do it again.
 That creativity will probably involve continuing to be open to and intentionally having conversation with other congregations who may be willing to partner, share with or even join us.
 Committing to our ministry, our community and this creativity, will be essential if we want to continue being an important witness and presence to a community in need of a progressive message of love and justice from the church.
 It is essential in this time of increasing individualism and limiting of rights and freedoms.
 May we step up to this challenge and guided by the Holy Spirit, re-engage in the Spirit of Eastside, a Spirit of Open Minds, Open Hearts, Open Doors.